null

-Rules to Follow When Bringing Wine to a Restaurant
+Rules To Follow When Bringing Wine to a Restaurant

 Everyone has heard of BYOB, bring your own beverage - but is it ok to bring wine to a restaurant?
 In short, the answer is most of the time.
 However, there is some industry etiquette that you should strive to follow to create the perfect wine and dine experience while also showing courtesy to the chef, staff and establishment.
 Our wine experts, Nathan Dale and Paul Quaglini, talk you through the task and serve up some guidelines to ensure you don’t miss the mark when bringing your own wine to your favorite restaurants.